treelogic-swe/email-scraper/README.md

 To use this beyond the default test settings, you will need to:

-  * Configure `./conf/mail_servers.conf.js` following the pattern set by the entry `kattare` in that file.
+  * Configure `./conf/mail_servers.conf.js` by following the pattern set by any entry in that file.
     * Note that the username and password can be set in the clear.
 Otherwise, the keyword `retrieve` will cause the mail program to run a separate, custom module to retrieve the credentials.
-  * Configure `./conf/output_targets.conf.js` following the pattern set by the entry `kattare` in that file.
+  * Configure `./conf/output_targets.conf.js` by following the pattern set by any entry in that file.

 # Install